 Tidal Waves showed just why they’ve been around for so long.
 The crowd were not disappointed.
 I made my way back to the main stage in the square to catch the 6 PM Wrestlerish set which was lined up.
 Before long they had the growing crowd singing along to songs like Bad News and Oliver Tambourine.

 An hour after Wrestlerish finished their set Zebra and Giraffe made their way onto the stage and played an absolute gem of a set.
 A jam-packed Hatfield Square was singing along to most of their songs, proving that their popularity in the capital city had truly grown over the last few years.
 An hour after their set the filled-to-capacity Hatfield Square crowd were treated to the brilliant Afrikaans rock sound that is Van Coke Kartel.

-The atmosphere was absolutely energetic.
+The atmosphere was absolutely energetic at Hatfield Carnival 2011.
 A huge portion of the crowd in front of stage engaged in one of the most-intense Hatfield Square moshing sessions I’ve ever laid my eyes upon.
 Hearing the crowd sing along to songs like Skadus teen die Muur and September Fools proved once again that support for SA music was alive and well in Pretoria.

 After their set I made my way to a jam-packed Aandklas for some after festival entertainment.
 During the course of the day I bumped into @stevoza, @AlexCaige, @SimoneFourie7, @sunevh, @Sarinatjie, @jacquesdpsa, @pjvanrooyen, @RyanBrunyee, @elismaroets, @mj_healy, @s4SamsonOduntan and a few of my non-Twitter using friends, which added to the awesomeness of the experience.
 There’s no doubt in my mind that Hatfield Carnival was an absolute success.